redox-os/book/src/porting-applications.md

 The program/library build systems offer flags to enable/disable features, it will increase the chance to make them work on Redox by disabling Linux-specific or unsupported features/libraries.

+Sometimes you need to read the build system configuration to find important or all flags that weren't documented by the program.

+### Cargo

+You can find the feature flags below the `[features]` section in the `Cargo.toml` file.

+### GNU Autotools

+You can find the feature flags in the `INSTALL` or `configure` files.

+### CMake

+You can find the feature flags in the `CMakeLists.txt` file.

+### Meson

+You can find the feature flags in the `meson_options` file.

+### FreeBSD Reference

-The FreeBSD port Makefiles are the best reference for feature flags to Redox as they tend to disable Linux-specific features and are adapted to cross-compilation, increasing the program/library compatiblity with non-Linux systems.
+If you can't find the program build system flags the FreeBSD port Makefiles are the best reference for feature flags to Redox as they tend to disable Linux-specific features and are adapted to cross-compilation, increasing the program/library compatiblity with non-Linux systems.

 (You need to disable the program/library's build system tests to make cross-compilation work)